 Estimated Adult Size

 As pet owners can imagine, when the future size of the dog is known, it becomes substantially easier to plan for their care in the years to come.
 While it is difficult to know exactly how much a mixed breed dog will weigh as an adult, the above guidelines should offer an estimate that can help owners begin their planning.

 No matter what size your dog is estimated to be, proper nutrition is essential.
 Even the best dog foods are cooked, which destroys many of the nutrients.
-NuVet Plus for dogs & cats is cold processed, allowing the human-grade ingredients to retain their rich nutrients and off superior bio-availability.
+NuVet Plus for dogs & cats is cold processed, allowing the highest quality ingredients to retain their rich nutrients and off superior bio-availability.
 Canine companions of all ages can benefit from adding NuVet Plus to their daily routine.